pvanuffelen/head_first_design_patterns/docs/notes.md

 *Identify the aspects of your application that vary and separate them from what stays the same.*

-The aspects that vary in this example are the amount of Obersers and the measurements of the Weather Station (Subject).
+The aspects that vary in this example are the amount of Observers and the measurements of the Weather Station (Subject).
 With this Design Pattern, you can vary all of these without much effort.
 OG ANSWER: The Observer Pattern separates the Subject and the Observers.
 This loose-coupling allows for many different types Observers to listen to the Subject, without the Subject changing.